Helping Your Child Obtain College Accommodations

 A Final Note

-Advocating for oneself as a college student with a visual impairment requires courage, persistence, and resilience.
-Equip your child with the right tools and support networks and remind them that their voice is powerful.
-As they embark on their journey, encourage them to always advocate for their rights and never hesitate to speak up for their educational needs.
+Speaking up for oneself as a college student with a visual impairment requires courage, persistence, and resilience.
+Equip your child with the right tools and support networks, and remind them that their voice is powerful.
+As they embark on their journey, encourage them to speak up for their educational needs.